link1905/system-design-101/content/practices/booking-system/_index.md

 Therefore, we will deploy the system independently in both regions.
 This approach increases cost and complexity, primarily due to the need for an effective data synchronization mechanism between the regions.
 This consideration will be central to the design of the following components.

-In the next sections, we need to take this demand into account.

 ### Database Layer

 Our design utilizes two distinct data stores: